JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 -  Only the Ethernet data system and voice systems use patching gadgets with locations numbered on them accordingly. <br> <br>
 -  The Cable TV and unused antenna cables follow the same numbering system, but don't have mini patch panels.
 They use splitters or sometimes amplified splitters.
    -  You get the number off your jack plate or infer from the legend on the door, and read a label stuck to the black or white cable.
+   -  **If you have both types of wall plates, the number of TV or Antenna cables will be less than Ethernet data jacks.**

  * * *